aimms/how-to/Articles/662/662-configuring-logging-aimms-pro-on-prem-sessions.rst

-Configuring the logging of sessions ran on a AIMMS PRO on Premise
+Configuring the logging of sessions ran on a AIMMS PRO On-Premise
 ====================================================================

-This article contains an example of configuring the logging of an application that is published on an AIMMS PRO on Premise platform.
+This article contains an example of configuring the logging of an application that is published on an AIMMS PRO On-Premise.

 .. note::